dennisctp/Mi-Smart-Wifi-Socket-Teardown/README.md

 6. 3v +
 7. 3v - (GND ?)

-i) Measuring between 1 & 2, 1 & 7, 6 & 7, 6 & 2 will have a 3.3v reading.
+a.
+Measuring between 1 & 2, 1 & 7, 6 & 7, 6 & 2 will have a 3.3v reading.
-ii) Jumping any of the 3 & 7 or 3 & 2 or 3 & GND will trigger the button pressed event.
+b.
+Jumping any of the 3 & 7 or 3 & 2 or 3 & GND will trigger the button pressed event.
-iii) Hooking 4 & 5 to RX TX doesn't give any reading.
+c.
+Hooking 4 & 5 to RX TX doesn't give any reading.
+d.
+Jumping boot0, boot1, testmode with any of the 3v / GND doesn't seems to trigger anything.

 --------------------------------------------------------------------------------------------------------------------------------